Chemistry Trend Analysis

 - Kendall, M.G.
 1975.
 Rank Correlation Methods, 4th edition, Charles Griffin, London.

 The ESdat help documentation describes only the application of Mann-Kendall and Linear Regression techniques within ESdat.
-For a description of these stasticical techniques ESdat users will need to refer to the above references or stastical textbooks.
+For a description of these stasticical techniques ESdat users will need to refer to the above references or statistical textbooks.
 ESdat applies Mann Kendall with a "one-tailed Mann-Kendall" approach, as opposed to a "two-tailed Mann-Kendall", which is the typical application.

 Within the Trend Analysis screen in ESdat users can select either Mann Kendall or Linear Regression as the technique, specify a Significance Level (A Significance Level of 0.05 relates to a Confidence Level of 95%; 0.1 relates to 90%) and the trend results will be shown.